sap4pulsars/pics_ai/README.md

-Before running the code, add all pfd files in the ubc_AI directory and run the following commands in the terminal: \
-$ cd ubc_AI \
+run the following command to obtain the score for your input file :

-$ python quickclf.py
+$ cat [filename] | docker run -i sap_16nov python quickclf.py > result1

-To check results, see clfresults.txt
+the file  named 'result1' has your score

 Score Generated is between 0 and 1. \
 1- Completely Pulsar Like \
 0- Completely RFI Like